Ed-Fi-Exchange-OSS/Meadowlark/docs/design/read-performance-benchmarking/README.md

-# Performance Benchmarking
+# Read Performance Benchmarking

-## Running GET Performance for Meadowlark
+## Running Read Performance for Meadowlark

 To do the performance tests to retrieve endpoints, use the [Suite3-Performance-Testing](https://github.com/Ed-Fi-Exchange-OSS/Suite-3-Performance-Testing).